Eat More Potassium-Rich Foods to Control Blood Pressure

 “The findings suggest that public health efforts directed towards increasing consumption of natural potassium-rich foods would reduce blood pressure and, thus, cardiovascular and kidney disease,” says lead researcher Alicia McDonough.

-What foods are high in potassium?
+What are some potassium-rich foods that could help with your high blood pressure?
 Give these veggies, leafy greens, and legumes a try.

 - Beet greens